Top 25 Highest Paying Coaching Niches of 2025 (+ Niche Quiz)

 Your kids misbehave.
 You yell at them.
 You feel guilty.
 This is the loop that many parents find themselves in.
 And if you can help stop this cycle, there is certainly a need for what you do.

-But I’ll be totally honest: it’s hard to get people to pay for a parenting coach.
-Especially dads.
-This is unfortunate, since fatherhood is such an important area of life.
+I’ll be honest: it’s hard to get people to pay super high fees for a parenting coach.
+Especially dads (I’ve had a client try this unsuccessfully).
 My client Pam Howard focuses on moms instead.
 She also runs group programs that allow her to serve more people while charging less.
+Dr. Becky of Good Inside uses a similar approach, but with a larger audience and lower price point.
+She has a paid app for about $28/month that gives you access to workshops and personalized advice.

 📝 Free Life Coach Niche Quiz